 Q: Why "Alene Illustration"?

 A: Alene is a name I used in a story I was writing with a highschool friend many years ago.
-I liked the sound, and kept it when I started creating online profiles.
+I liked the sound, and kept it when I started creating online profiles as a teen.
 There are a number of other Alison Muttons in creative fields throughout the world, and so a different name would, I thought, be handy to differentiate me from the others.
-When I came to start up my business, Alene was my handle all over the internet, so I kept it.
+When I came to start up my business, Alene was already my handle all over the internet, so I kept it.
 And, well, I illustrate.

 Q: Why the mouse?